coralogix/workshops/docs/otel/microservices/index.md

 Requirements:
 - [These prerequisites](https://coralogix.github.io/workshops/prereqs/)
-- A Kubernetes cluster i.e. EKS or GKE for a sandbox environment.
-If you cannot procure EKS or GKE **See Appendix at the end of this page for a Kubernetes sandbox environment setup.**
+- A Kubernetes cluster i.e. EKS/GKE/AKS for a sandbox environment.
+Localized k8s on a personal computer is not supported.

 ### Step 1 - Install the OpenTelemetry Collector on your k8s cluster